 2. Verify if the FormScriber REST API calls work.

 Submit a voice or text message that will trigger a call to one of the team’s customized REST APIs.
-Performing the test case below, and getting the expected result as indicated by Post Condition, shall make an assumption that all custom REST APIs will be accessible.
-TEST CASE: Dialogflow Help Support Response
+Performing the test case below, and getting the expected result as indicated by Post Condition, shall make an assumption that all custom REST APIs, or test cases, will be accessible.
+TEST CASE: Dialogflow will correctly identify a specified Google Document